Some inspiration for your day!

-If you’ve been following me for a while you know that my daughter & I have been training for our first 1/2 marathon together in three weeks (Hollywood Half Marathon).
+If you’ve been following me for a while you know that my daughter & I have been training for our first 1/2 marathon together in three weeks.
 We’ve been cruising along since February, enjoying our time together on the road & the trails, and doing everything right.
 Following a training schedule from Skinny Ms. and even tracking calories to ensure proper fueling.

-And then (*sound of tires at a screaching halt*) the totally unexpected and not even thought of, happened.
+And then (*sound of tires at a screeching halt*) the totally unexpected and not even thought of, happened.

 I hate to even call it that because it’s not like I was casted or bed ridden.
 I didn’t really know what I was dealing with at first.
 I thought I’d give it a couple days and I’d be right back on track.
 I couldn’t even pinpoint something specific that happened, except that it was somewhere around a boot camp class and two days later, a 7 mile run (our longest run so far).
 And I couldn’t even run a soft mile on the treadmill.